Liaisons: Re-Imagining Sondheim from the Piano: Charts

 Liaisons was on Billboard's Top Classical Albums chart for four weeks, with a peak position of 15 the week of October 24, 2015.
 It also spent four weeks on Billboard's Top Classical Crossover Albums peaking at 11 the week of October 17, 2015.

+Sequel

+A sequel album, Liaisons II: All Things Bright and Beautiful – Re-Imagining Sondheim from the Piano was released in 2025 by Avie Records.
+Tuttle's review for Fanfare concluded, "If you appreciate Sondheim's legacy, or if you respond positively to at least a few of the composers' names [...], then this release might be for you."
+Fisch's review in American Record Guide "The arrangers seem more interested in hearing their arrangements than in the actual song", calling it "a trial for the listener".